MheniMerz/mhenimerz/README.md

 - 🔭 I’m currently working on Network Automation at NIST
 - 🌱 I’m currently learning many things focused on making networks perform better and easily manageable, and also network design.
 - 👯 I’m looking to collaborate on network management systems, python/bash automation
-- 🤔 I’m looking for help with CI/CD (Travis, gitlab CI/CD, Jenkins), Network design.
+- 🤔 I’m looking for help with CI/CD and gitops (Travis, gitlab CI/CD, Jenkins).
-- 💬 Ask me about networking, linux, bash, python, photography
+- 💬 Ask me about networking, linux, bash, python, photography.